LAGameStudio/AtariVCSGML/README.md

 ==========================================

-# Part 3: Method 2: Example for Multiplayer, One Player's Step  (Method 2, Backdating)
+# PART 3: Method 2: Backdated to 589: Example for Multiplayer, One Player's Step

 _These code samples will only work with Method 2, building in IDE 2.3.5.589_